Image by Rick Wyatt

 Iraqi National Flag 1991-2004

 Saddam Hussein, Iraq's Ba'athist leader, with help from the United States and Russia, managed to build the fourth largest army in the world during the Iran-Iraq War, thus the stage was set for the Persian Gulf Wars.
-In 1990, Iraq accused Kuwait of stealing Iraq's oil through slant drilling, and using this as an excuse, Saddam invaded Kuwait.

 Image from World Flags Collection website